 Contact your airline for current details regarding weight and size restrictions, excess luggage, and overweight luggage fees, as this information varies from airline to airline.
 Put your name, address, email, and telephone numbers inside and outside of each piece of luggage.
 Use covered luggage tags to avoid casual observation of your identity or nationality.

 Some general tips:

 - Only pack what you can manage to carry on your own!
 Don’t overdo it!
-Set out everything you want to take and put half of it away.
+Set out everything you want to take and remove half it out.
 (We’re not joking.)
-If you are only traveling for a short amount of time you will want to put away even more!
+If you are only traveling for a short amount of time you will want to remove even more!
 (Consider this situation: You’re a foreigner who just landed in a new country.
 You have to take public transportation via subway.
-You’ll likely have no-one else to help you.)
+You’ll likely have no one else to help you.)
 Only pack what you can easily carry.